Guigaskt01/faculty-software-engineering/README.md

 ## 🚀 How to Explore

-Each folder contains organized files for each subject or project.
+Each folder contains organized files related to each subject or project.
 You can navigate by semester or topic.

 ---

-Feel free to explore, suggest improvements, or reach out if you have any questions!
+**Feel free to explore, suggest improvements, or reach out if you have any questions!**